Article

 Barriers to Cervical Screening: Addressing Common Challenges

 Despite the critical role of cervical screening in preventing cervical cancer, a significant number of women still opt out of their crucial appointments when invited.
 In the UK, approximately one in three women skip their cervical screening1, potentially missing early detection of cervical abnormalities that could develop into cancer.
-Unfortunately, this will contribute to the 850 cervical cancer deaths seen each year2.
-Therefore, understanding and addressing the causes of low participation are essential to improving outcomes and reducing the preventable health risks of cervical cancer.

-The NHS has pledged to eliminate cervical cancer by 2040 through two key approaches: increasing HPV vaccination rates and improving attendance for cervical screenings3.
 The HPV vaccine, given to children aged 12 to 13, helps reduce the risk of contracting human papillomavirus (HPV), the leading cause of cervical cancer, responsible for causing over 99% of cases4.
 Cervical screenings, starting at age 25, detect infections with high-risk HPV and/ or cervical cell changes that could later turn into cervical cancer if left untreated.

 Maximising vaccination coverage and cervical screening attendance could eradicate cervical cancer in the UK.
-As mentioned however, a significant number of eligible women and individuals with a cervix still choose to skip this vital preventative tool, despite its potential to save lives.
-This raises the question: if cervical screening is so crucial in preventing cervical cancer, why do so many opt not to participate?
+As mentioned however, a significant number of eligible women and individuals assigned female at birth (AFAB) still choose to skip this vital preventative tool, despite its potential to save lives.

 We review some of the most common emotional and practical barriers to cervical screening in the UK and offer tips for overcoming them.
 Additionally, we discuss why alternative testing methods could be key to addressing the practical challenges linked to cervical screening non-attendance.